socram8888/orca.pet/tonyhax/index.md

 3. Back on the main menu, click on either "Single Race" or "Championship"

 The exploit should then run.

+### For Tonyhawk's games

+1. Boot the game as you'd normally do.
+2. On the main menu, wait until the save file is automatically loaded (it should say "Loading TONYHAX EU/US/DE/FR", depending on the game's region).
+3. After it's done, choose the "CREATE SKATER" menu and press X.

+After a couple seconds, tonyhax should boot.

 ### For all